Who is the Cyberlaw Book for?Who is the cyberlaw book for?

 • Skippable: Consider not reading it at all, you may already know it.
 Take a shortcut (detour?) and don't go down that road.

-For any course, at whatever level, I encourage readers and course instructors to avoid the "skip" option.
-Often, students think they know something but they don't.
+For any course it might be preferable to use "skim" instead of "skip."
+People (including students) might think they know something but they don't.
 Even if a student "knows" something, reading it again, especially with a different perspective, can help cement certain knowledge in place or open up a new insight.
 Every time you walk a path or drive a road is an opportunity to see or learn something new.
 Even "experienced lawyers" are learning about law every day, including about "basic" aspects of law.

 Suitability for these groups of learners and readers